ujr/swtools/doc/Tools.md

 - macro: hold expansion of name in define(name,stuff), forget(name), ifdef(name, ...) – would add to usability,
   but that is my personal opinion.

+## One Last Remark

+There are many routines for scanning text.
+In the book, they have signatures like `int scanint(text, int *pindex)`, that is, they take a pointer to the current index into the text, they update this index an return the scanned value.
+This interface is convenient to use, but the index pointer is somewhat ugly and there is no straightforward way to signal a syntax error.

+Another scheme that I have been using for a long time is to return the number of characters scanned like this:
+`size_t scanint(text, int *pvalue)`.
+Now a return of `0`
+can easily signal an error, but it tends to be somewhat less convenient to use: the returned length must be added to the text pointer for subsequent scans, and the value cannot be used in compound expressions because it always goes to a variable.